OscarDCorbalan/Planticity/README.md

 This project is a game built over Google App Engine and Google Datastore, meant to offer infinite scalability while being platform-agnostic.

-The engine is an API with endpoints that allows anyone to develop a front-end for the game.
+The engine is an API with REST endpoints that allow anyone to develop a front-end for the game.

 ## Stack developed with:
   - **Language**: [Python](http://python.org)